 Following the pattern, and his growth spurts, Kyle moved up a weight class to 157 lbs. his junior year.
-Kyle had an undefeated season with a 35-0 record, winning the NCAA championships, and again only surrendering 1 point in the NCAA tournament.
-However, this year was different.
+Kyle won the NCAA championship and had an undefeated season with a 35-0 record.
 With his win Kyle became the first ever 3x NCAA Champion at 3 different weight classes.
-He was named Team MVP and EIWA Wrestler of the Year.

-Finally, entering his senior year of college, Kyle had a decision to make.
-Stay at 157 lbs., or try to make history yet again, and go up one more weight class to 165 lbs.?
-Kyle decided to challenge himself, and bring some attention to the sport, by moving up the weight class.
+Finally, entering his senior year of college, Kyle decided to challenge himself, and bring some attention to the sport, by moving up another weight class to 165 lbs.
 On March 23, 2013, Kyle became the first ever 4x NCAA Champion at four different weight classes by defeating one of the most prolific scorers of all time, David Taylor.
 He was undefeated with a perfect 37-0 record, was the EIWA Wrestler of the Year, IVY League Wrestler of the Year, and the 2013 Hodge Trophy recipient.
 Kyle was also named the Outstanding Wrestler at the NCAAs and led the nation in falls that season.

 Without the unwavering support of Kyle’s coaching staff and his family he wouldn’t have been able to accomplish what he did.
 Rob Koll, Jeremy Spates, Damion Hahn, Mike Grey, Matt Azevedo, and Jordan Leen all played a role in his success by offering guidance both on and off the mat.
 Kyle’s mom and dad, Jodi and Doug Dake, always encouraged him to follow his dreams and told him he could do anything he put his mind to.
 Kyle’s brother and sister, Corey and Kristin Dake, and extended family were right behind his parents as his number one cheering squad.
 Kyle knows it was a team effort in making history in the sport of wrestling, and is grateful for everyone who helped him along the way.

 Outside of wrestling, you can find Kyle spending time with his friends and family.
-He married his high-school sweet heart in 2016, and they are now the proud dog parents of two golden retreivers, Champ and Mia.
-Kyle spends a lot of his time outside wrestling reading and learning anything and everything about how to keep the body, mind, and spirit healthy.
+In 2016 he married his high-school sweet heart, Megan Palladino.
+They now have three children, EllaJo, Emilia, and Leo.
+Outside of wrestling, you can find Kyle reading and learning anything and everything about how to keep the body, mind, and spirit healthy.
 He hopes to inspire, coach, and educate people to excel in all facets of life long after he is done competing.